Oprah's Favorite Things 2021: Must-have gifts on Amazon | CNN Underscored

 Oprah’s favorite seltzer maker is also one of the chicest around, and the sand color goes with any decor style too.

+“Fresh pasta fast?
+Count me in!”
+Winfrey writes.
+“Add wet and dry ingredients in a compartment at the top and select a shape — you can make spaghetti, lasagna, penne and more!
+Press a button, wait 10 minutes and buon appetito!”

-The Foggy Dog Checkered Dog Bandanna, Leash & Bag Set ($93; amazon.com)
+The Foggy Dog Checkered Dog Bandana, Leash & Bag Set ($93; amazon.com)

-Keep your pooch stylish for holiday photos and W-A-L-K-S in this coordinating checkered set that has all the essentials for his day out on the town.
+Keep your pooch stylish for holiday photos and W-A-L-K-S in this coordinating checkered set that has all the essentials for their day out on the town.

 Food